Kiwibud/hw8/README.txt

 NEED FIX:
--click outside => get the closest tile, may need to change the method find_closest => sth else -click many time => out of bound: need another array
+-click outside => get the closest tile, may need to change the method find_closest => sth else -click many times => out of bound: need another array to keep track of this